veggero/nylo/README.md

     example: [1,2,3,4](2)   --> [[1,2], [2,3], [3,4]]
     example: [1,2,3,4,5](3) --> [[1,2,3], [2,3,4], [3,4,5]]
-    adding also a function after this, we can work on multiple element of the original list at the same time. in the example we take every couple of successive numbers and we print the sum of them. the output would be: 3 5 7
+    adding also a function after this, we can work on multiple element of the original list at the same time. in the first example we take every couple of successive numbers and we print the sum of them. the output would be: 3 5 7 you could achieve the same with a special argument:
+    [1,2,3,4] {a,b | print(a+b) | items: 2}

 Example 1: Pyramid of numbers